 Your doctor has requested a computed tomography scan (CT or CAT) of your abdomen.
 CT scans use X-ray technology and advanced computer analysis to create detailed pictures of your body.
 A CT can help diagnose problems in the liver, spleen, colon, pancreas, kidneys and other internal organs.
-Cedars-Sinai's S. Mark Taper Foundation Imaging Center has a team of specialists who focus on taking and interpreting CTs.
-Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, Chief, Body CT.
+The Cedars-Sinai S. Mark Taper Foundation Imaging Center has a team of specialists who focus on taking and interpreting CTs.
+Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, chief, Body CT.

 Before Arriving for Your Exam